GEANT/ansible-shibboleth/README.md

 # ANSIBLE CODE TO INSTALL SHIBBOLETH IDP

-This playbook deploies a Shibboleth IdP through Ansible.
+This playbook deploys a Shibboleth IdP through Ansible.

 The IdP installed can have or not the Identity Management part provided by OpenLDAP and phpLDAPadmin.